v-swagger/v-swagger/vsc-extension-quickstart.md

 -   You can relaunch the extension from the debug toolbar after changing code in `src/extension.ts`.
 -   You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes.
+-   After making changes to the code, run `yarn compile` to build the extension.

 ## Explore the API